Sudhanshu2205/Java-Notes/Introduction.md

 # What is JAVA?
-JAVA is an Object Oriented Language.
+JAVA is an Object Oriented Language (a.k.a OOPS).